catalyst-cloud/catalystcloud-docs/source/first-instance/shade-sdk.rst

 Installing Shade
 ================

 The recommended way to install an up to date version of Shade is to use Python's pip installer.
 The easiest way to achieve this is to follow the instructions for installing Ansible at :ref:`install-ansible` as Shade will be installed as a dependency.

 .. note::

   Ansible relies on python2 in order to provide long term backwards compatibilty, consequently this tutorial is using a python2 virtual environemnt.
-Shade can make use of python3 if you prefer.
+Shade can make use of python3 if you prefer and we recommend doing so as python2 is being retired.

 OpenStack credentials
 =====================

 The first step in getting an instance running is to provide your Python script with the correct credentials and configuration appropriate for your project.
 The easiest way to achieve this is to make use of environment variables.
 You will make use of the standard variables provided by an OpenStack RC file as described at :ref:`source-rc-file`.

 You will use the `os_client_config`_ OpenStack client configuration library.
 This library reads environment variables and config files.
 In this case you will use environment variables.
 Ensure you have sourced an OpenStack RC file before running the following code

 .. _os_client_config: https://pypi.python.org/pypi/os-client-config